Macroscopic limit of quantum systems: Measurement Process

 The fluctuations may naturally play an important role in determining the relation between the $\tx_{cl}(t)$ and $\tby_{cl}(t)$.
-The fluctuations within a macroscopic apparatus may become decisive according to \eq{ptraj} when some non-linearities generates unstable apparatus states where the condition \eq{wcappc} is violated, the typical example of non-clusterizing Green functions being a phase transition, cf. some early attempts to realize measurements in this manner \cite{anderson,neeman,grady,fioroni,pankovic}.
-Such instabilities can be turned into an efficient non-linear amplifier \cite{zimanyi,allahverdyan}, the case of Wilson's cloud chamber is taken up briefly below.
-The quantum fluctuations of the measured microscopic system may play an important role through the ignored $\ord{N_s^{-1}}$ contributions on the right hand side of \eq{pathinfl}.
-The experimental demonstration of such quantum fluctuations is the goal of interferometry of molecules \cite{hornberger}.
+The~fluctuations within a macroscopic apparatus may become decisive according to \eq{ptraj} when some non-linearities generate unstable apparatus states, where the condition \eq{wcappc} is violated, the~typical example of non-clusterizing Green functions being a phase transition, cf. some early attempts to realize measurements in this manner~\cite{anderson,neeman,grady,fioroni,pankovic}.
+Such instabilities can be turned into an efficient non-linear amplifier~\cite{zimanyi,allahverdyan}; the~case of Wilson's cloud chamber is taken up briefly below.
+The~quantum fluctuations of the measured microscopic system may play an important role through the ignored $\ord{N_s^{-1}}$ contributions on the right hand side of \eq{pathinfl}.
+The~experimental demonstration of such quantum fluctuations is the goal of the interferometry of molecules~\cite{hornberger}.

-\subsection{Particle cloud chamber}
+\subsection{Particle Cloud~Chamber}

-An example of a strongly coupled apparatus is Wilson's chamber \cite{gupta,leone} containing a radioactive atom emitting say an $\alpha$ particle.
-The chamber is filled up with the mixture of air and water molecules and its volume is suddenly extended to bring the mixture into supersaturation.
-The ionization, caused by the $\alpha$-particle triggers the condensation of water molecules into droplets along straight classical trajectory.
+An example of a strongly coupled apparatus is Wilson's chamber~\cite{gupta,leone} containing a radioactive atom emitting, for example, an $\alpha$ particle.
+The~chamber is filled up with the mixture of air and water molecules, and its volume is suddenly extended to bring the mixture into supersaturation.
+The~ionization, caused by the $\alpha$-particle, triggers the condensation of water molecules into droplets along the straight classical~trajectory.